 PAYG/PAYE and Deductions from Wages

 This is the tax you deduct from the wages of your employees.
 The budget for wages should be the gross wages.
 Ultimately, that is the cost to the business.
 In Cashflow Settings, you can nominate the average amount of tax withheld in Wages & PAYG/PAYE.
 We recommend running a payroll report for 12 months or longer if you can.
 Now divide the tax by the gross pay to get a good average for your organisation.
+We use this to split the budgeted wages into the net amount that is paid out each month and the tax that is paid later.

 Make sure the right liability account is selected and the appropriate schedule.
 Save your changes on each section as you go.